MarvinNukunuAttachey/drug-disease-networks-pubmed-ctgov-pipeline-/README.md

 git commit -m "Update pubtator-rag to latest upstream version" git push

+---

-### Credits
+## Credits

-Special thanks to **Adi** (GitHub: [Adi-M02](https://github.com/Adi-M02)) for developing and maintaining the original PubTator RAG framework integrated into this project.
+Special thanks to **Adi** (https://github.com/Adi-M02) for developing and maintaining
+the original PubTator RAG framework used in this project.

+---

 ## Requirements

-You will need an R environment with the following packages installed:
+R (≥ 4.0) with the following packages:

 ```r
 install.packages(c(